Eric Fanning

-Eric Kenneth Fanning (born July 2, 1968) is an American politician who is the current President and CEO of Aerospace Industries Association and served as the 22nd Secretary of the Army, holding office from May 18, 2016 to January 20, 2017.
-Prior to his appointment as Secretary of the Army, Fanning was the 24th United States Under Secretary of the Air Force.
-He was the first openly gay head of any service in the US military.
+Eric Kenneth Fanning (born July 2, 1968) is the president and CEO of the Aerospace Industries Association industry trade group.
+He served as the 22nd Secretary of the Army from May 18, 2016, to January 20, 2017, the first openly gay leader of a U.S. military service.
+Before that, Fanning was the 24th United States Under Secretary of the Air Force.

-Fanning spent the first 25 years of his career in a wide variety of roles, working in Congress, at the Department of Defense, in the White House, and as a consultant before eventually returning to the Pentagon.
-He is notable as being the only person to have held senior civilian appointments in the U.S. Army, U.S. Air Force, U.S. Navy, and in the Office of the Secretary of Defense during his career.
+Fanning has held a wide variety of roles in Congress, at the Department of Defense, in the White House, and as a consultant.
+He is only person to have held senior civilian appointments in the U.S. Army, U.S. Air Force, U.S. Navy, and in the Office of the Secretary of Defense.

 Early life

 Born on July 2, 1968, and raised in Kalamazoo, Michigan, he attended Cranbrook Schools in Michigan for two years and graduated from Centerville High School in Ohio in 1986.
 He received his B.A. in history from Dartmouth College in 1990.
 His interest in government and politics began when he became involved in the 1988 New Hampshire primary contest.